TrajectoryMover: Generative Movement of Object Trajectories in Videos: Related Work

 \subsection{Conditional Video Generation and Editing}

-Conditional video diffusion models extend base text- or image-conditioned architectures by incorporating auxiliary control signals.
+Conditional video diffusion models extend base text or image conditioned architectures by incorporating auxiliary control signals.
 Inspired by the success of ControlNet \cite{zhang2023adding} on controllable image generation, several approaches have introduced ControlNet-style hypernetworks to video synthesis \cite{gu2025diffusion,chen2023control,jeong2023ground,shi2024motion,burgert2025motionv2v,jiang2025vace,ouyang2024i2vedit}.
 These methods adapt temporal mechanisms to enable guidance via diverse visual signals, such as depth maps, edge maps, and camera parameters.
 Alternatively, other frameworks utilize source video input to facilitate video-to-video editing.
 These approaches generally address tasks such as targeted appearance editing \cite{jiang2025vace,ju2025editverse,LucyEdit,ouyang2024i2vedit}, global stylization~\cite{ye2025stylemaster,li2026dreamstyle}, and novel view synthesis~\cite{bai2025recammaster,huang2025spacetimepilot,park2025redirector,jeong2025reangle,yu2025trajectorycrafter}.
 To incorporate source guidance, many existing methods concatenate clean source video tokens with noisy target video tokens, either along the channel~\cite{LucyEdit,yu2025trajectorycrafter} or token dimension~\cite{bai2025recammaster,ju2025editverse,yu2025trajectorycrafter,lee2025generative}.
-Following this paradigm, \name integrates source video input by concatenating source video tokens with noisy target video tokens.
+Following this paradigm, \name integrates source video inputs via token concatenation.